Iberian orca attacks: Human response

 The rate of orca-boat interactions and their dispersal prompted the formation in August 2020 of a working group for the issue, the Atlantic Orca Working Group (Grupo de Trabajo Orca Atlántica; GTOA).
 A Facebook group, Orca Attack Reports, was created to facilitate the sharing of information about the interactions.

 Radio warnings have been issued alerting vessels to the orcas' presence and suggesting keeping a distance.
 In 2020 and 2021, authorities from the Spanish Maritime Traffic Security briefly prohibited sailing vessels under 15 metres from navigation along the coast where interactions had occurred.

 The development and testing of acoustic deterrents to dissuade the orcas was announced by the Portuguese National Association of Cruise Ships (Associação Nacional de Cruzeiros) in 2023.

 Media outlets have sensationalised the incidents, often providing anthropomorphic rationales for the orca behaviour.
 Many have attributed the incidents to being revenge for some kind of wrong inflicted on one of the orcas, usually White Gladis.
 Social media reactions have included the generation of memes related to an "orca-uprising" or "orca wars", with some observers calling the behaviour "an act of anti-capitalist solidarity from 'orca comrades' and 'orca saboteurs'".

 In 2023, the Spanish government planned to satellite tag six orcas involved in these attacks, in order to track their movements and minimize further interactions.

+In August 2026 an orca matriach named "Toñi" was spotted in the Strait of Gibraltar with several impact marks on its dorsal fin, consistent with entry holes caused by gunfire.
+Spanish authorities launched an investigation.